Extreme Pogo: Pogopalooza 2014 and beyond

-Today
+Present-day pogo

 The expansion of competitions, the recognition of Pro Athletes and Semi-Pro Athletes, many highly viewed commercials, music videos, and media featuring Extreme Pogo athletes, A new organization AllPogo, was founded in 2018 which is dedicated to maintaining the pogo community, publishing a "trick list" on their site, which hosts a comprehensive library of pogo tricks, as well as hosting various community events.
-While not mainstream, the sport has made inroads, being featured on America's Got Talent, ESPN, and featured athlete collaborations with Dude Perfect, Braille Skateboarding, and Athletes like Dalton Smith and Xpogo have built large Instagram followings..
+While not mainstream, the sport has made inroads, being featured on America's Got Talent, ESPN, and featured athlete collaborations with Dude Perfect, Braille Skateboarding, and Athletes like Dalton Smith and Xpogo have built large Instagram followings.